Explicit Serre duality on complex spaces: Abstract

 \section{Abstract}

-In this paper we use recently developed calculus of residue currents together with integral formulas to give a new explicit analytic realization, as well as a new analytic proof of Serre duality on any reduced pure $n$-dimensional paracompact complex space $X$.
-At the core of the paper is the introduction of concrete fine sheaves $\A_X^{n,q}$ of certain currents on $X$ of bidegree $(n,q)$, such that the Dolbeault complex $(\A_X^{n,\bullet},\,\debar)$ becomes, in a certain sense, a dualizing complex.
-In particular, if $X$ is Cohen-Macaulay (e.g., Gorenstein or a complete intersection) then $(\A_X^{n,\bullet},\,\debar)$ is an explicit fine resolution of the Grothendieck dualizing sheaf.
+In this paper we use recently developed calculus of residue currents together with integral formulas to give a new explicit analytic realization, as well as a new analytic proof, of Serre duality on any reduced pure $n$-dimensional paracompact complex space $X$.
+At the core of the paper is the introduction of certain fine sheaves $\B_X^{n,q}$ of currents on $X$ of bidegree $(n,q)$, such that the Dolbeault complex $(\B_X^{n,\bullet},\,\debar)$ becomes, in a certain sense, a dualizing complex.
+In particular, if $X$ is Cohen-Macaulay then $(\B_X^{n,\bullet},\,\debar)$ is an explicit fine resolution of the Grothendieck dualizing sheaf.